NejcKete/RDP/README.md

 # RDP
+This process installs and sets up a remote desktop environment on your system.
+#Install
 1.Download the zip file and unzip it.
 2.Grant execute permissions to install-rdp.sh and run it.
 3.This will complete the process, and the system will automatically restart.